007revad/Synology_HDD_db/README.md

   -w, --wdda            Disable WD Device Analytics to prevent DSM showing
-                        a false warning for WD drives that are 3 years old DSM 7.2.1 already has WDDA disabled -p, --pci             Enable creating volumes on M2 in unknown PCIe adaptor -e, --email           Disable colored text in output scheduler emails --restore         Undo all changes made by the script --autoupdate=AGE  Auto update script (useful when script is scheduled)
+                        a false warning for WD drives that are 3 years old DSM 7.2.1 already has WDDA disabled -p, --pcie            Enable creating volumes on M2 in unknown PCIe adaptor -e, --email           Disable colored text in output scheduler emails --restore         Undo all changes made by the script --autoupdate=AGE  Auto update script (useful when script is scheduled)